cowlicks/privacypossum/README.md

 We want to threaten trarcking on a large scale, we want to be the threat model of the tracking industry.

+## architecture

+### reasons
+The ways we change normal browser behavior are defined by "reasons.js".
+Each way we change behavior has its own "reason". reasons are loaded into various "handlers".
+Handlers intercept browser behaviour and modify them based on whatever reasons they have loaded.

+### data structures

+We store domain-name related data in a heirarchical tree data-structure, TLD's at the root, like the real DNS system.
+This lets us store aggregate data easily.
+So we can get all urls with a certain hostname which we store data for, or all subdomains of a given hostname, etc. The data structure has synchronouse gets, and asynchronous sets.

+We also have a datastructure for monitoring tabs, and getting informationg about them in a synchronous way.
+This is defined in tabs.js.

+### shims

+We extensively test the project headlessly.
+To do this, we shim all the browser extension interfaces in shim.js.
+We define the fake interfaces in fakes.js.